What is an Archetype?#

 Using repliclust, you can generate many different synthetic data sets that all look similar.
-To illustrate, we will now generate nine different data sets based on the “oblong” archetype defined in the Basic Usage section.
-In the simulation below, we define the archetype and data generator again for convenience.
+To illustrate, we will now generate nine different data sets based on an archetype specifying oblong clusters.

 import matplotlib.pyplot as plt